 I find cleaning or organizing to be super therapeutic but I know that’s not the case for everyone!
 It can be stressful, confusing and down right overwhelming.

-Why are we doing this challenge?
+Why am I doing this 30 day declutter challenge?

-We want our homes to be less stressful and more purposeful.
+I want ,u homes to be less stressful and more purposeful.
 Being organized and removing the clutter helps do this!
 When you start your mornings off knowing exactly where that specific hair product you like is located and your kids know where to find their hats and mittens to get ready for school, it creates a place where there’s less overwhelm, less chaos and more calm.

 I’m going to be sharing a day by day calendar to guide you through this process.
 You can follow it directly or just simply use it as a starting point to help get you going (or re-motivate you) through this challenge.

-I’ll be going more in depth each week with the best way to go through each space in your home but this will give you a basic idea of what to expect.
+I’ll be going more in depth to many of the areas with the best way to go through each space in your home but this will give you a basic idea of what to expect.

 Categorizing your stuff

+First up, as you go through all of your items you’ll want to categorize everything.
 You’ll want to categorize your stuff in 4 different ways:

 - Throw away